ignatandrei/patterns/src/patternsSite/docs/patterns/Flyweight.md

 ## Homework

-Make an exchange rate system.
-The symbol and names of the currency are the same for all the currencies.
-The exchange rate is different for each currency.
-Implement a flyweight that will allow you to create a currency with a symbol and a name and to get the exchange rate for the currency.
+Make an exchange rate system.    <br />
+The symbol and names of the currency are the same for all the currencies.    <br />
+The exchange rate is different for each currency.    <br />
+Implement a flyweight that will allow you to create a currency with a symbol and a name and to get the exchange rate for the currency.    <br />